 Aikido and Brazilian Jiu Jitsu

 Brazilian Jiu Jitsu (“BJJ”) is a combat sport that focus on grappling and ground fighting.
 In Aikido we practice both standing and sitting arts.
 BJJ was developed based on Judo by the Gracie family and Luis Franca in Brazil.
 As a sport it has tournaments and medals.
 There are many rules and certain moves are not allowed.
 A typical BJJ gi has a slim fit and the cuffs have a certain width specification mandated by the International Federation.
-There’s also no gi events where the athletes are required to wear BJJ rash guards and spats or shorts.
+There’s also no gi events.
 Jiu-Jitsu came to international prominence in the martial arts community in the early 1990s, when Brazilian Jiu-Jitsu expert Royce Gracie won the first, second, and fourth Ultimate Fighting Championships.
 Aikido is non-competitive and is practiced for self-improvement and effective self-defense.
 There are some places where Brazilian Jujutsu is taught in the Fredericksburg area but, as of this writing, there are no dedicated BJJ schools.

 Aikido and Capoeira